 The above policy is not applicable to English as a Second Language (ESL) courses.

 A course deficiency occurs when a student fails to complete a non-English as a Second Language course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
 Academic warning, probation and dismissal are not determined from one course but by the cumulative GPA.

 Students who fail a course after a second attempt should meet with their assigned academic counselor/advisor.
 Students can locate their assigned academic counselor/advisor information in their Success Network in uSucceed (accessed through jwuLink).
 Academic counselors/advisors will review the following options with the student:

 - Consider a change of program.

 - Repeat the same course, which will result in only the highest grade earned being calculated in the cumulative average.

 - Student may be advised to take a pre-approved course at another institution outside Johnson & Wales University.
 The original grade will remain on the student’s transcript, but will be excluded from the cumulative average.

 Students opting to repeat the course will be encouraged to attend content tutoring.
 Visit the Academic Success Center on the Providence Campus or the Academic & Career Excellence Center on the Charlotte Campus or information on tutoring services.

 English as a Second Language Courses

-Students enrolled in ESL courses will be allowed no more than 3 attempts to successfully complete each course.
-Students who are unsuccessful after the second attempt of a course will be assigned an academic standing hold and be placed on academic probation.
+Students enrolled in ESL courses will be allowed no more than three attempts to successfully complete each course.
+Students who are unsuccessful after the second attempt of a course will be assigned an academic standing hold and will be placed on academic probation.
 Students who are unsuccessful after the third attempt of a course will be academically dismissed.